-If households already have a non-farm household enterprise, there is some evidence that lumpsum cash transfers increase profits from enterprises and productive assets held by enterprises, although this does not occur in all studies.
-We did not find a systematic review of studies but reviewed a number of studies ourselves.
+If households already have a non-farm household enterprise, there is some evidence that lump sum cash transfers increase profits from enterprises and productive assets held by enterprises.
+However, this does not occur in all studies.
+We did not find a systematic review of studies but reviewed several studies ourselves.
 Details are in Table 3.

 - Of studies which measured business assets, programmes in Uganda, Rwanda, and Sri Lanka increased holdings of business assets.
 One other programme in Ghana had no effect. - Of studies which measured profits, programmes in Sri Lanka, Mexico, and Ghana increased profits.
-Programmes in Tanzania and Ghana (different study) found no statistically significant changes. - Programmes in Tanzania and Ghana (2 studies) measured revenues, but no studies found effects on revenues.
+Two studies of programmes in Tanzania and Ghana found no statistically significant changes. - Programmes in Tanzania and Ghana measured revenues, but no studies found effects on revenues.